microsoft/pxt-arcade/docs/test/skillmap/class/class4.md

 ## Finale

-📝 **Great game!** 📝
+💯 **You did great!** 💯

 ---

-When you're finished playing your game, click **Done** to head back to the skillmap where you can move on to try animating your character.
+When you're finished playing your game, click **Done** to head back to the skillmap where you can share your game or keep customizing it!

 ~hint How do I share my game?💡